friendly-bits/geoblocker-bash/README.md

 # geoblocker-bash
-Reliable and easy to use geoip blocker for Linux.
+Geoip blocker for Linux aiming for efficiency, reliability and ease of use.
 Front-end implemented in Bash and the back-end utilizes iptables (nftables support will get implemented eventually).

 Intended use case is a server that needs to be publicly accessible only in a certain country or countries (whitelist), or should not be accessible from certain countries (blacklist).